 At the point a student is admitted to WMU, the Office of Admissions or International Admissions & Services will process a credit evaluation for all of a student’s completed work at other institutions and how it transfers to the University.
 Transfer credit will be granted in one of four different ways:

 - General Departmental Transfer Credit (i.e. MATH CR, CHEM CR)

 - CBDRO (Credit by Department Recommendation Only) credit

 - No credit

 Due to the specificity and accreditation of the programs in the College of Engineering and Applied Sciences, exact course equivalencies are required in order to apply transfer credits toward a student’s degree.
-As such, math, science or engineering courses that receive general departmental or CBDRO credit for will need to further evaluation before they can be properly applied toward a student’s major.
+As such, math, science or engineering courses that receive general departmental credit (ie MATH CR, CHEM CR) or credit by department recommendation only (CBDRO) will need to further evaluation before they can be properly applied toward a student’s major.

 - Course description